detroitsteel/SaaSproject/README.md

 ##$ ./bootstrap.sh
 #4.
 Navigate to the desired URL from the three provided below
 ##http://127.0.0.1:5000/chartdatacsvpost/home/kxa/PycharmProjects/UofMProject/idlist.csv
-###URL For question 1.1 accepting the PATH location of a CSV of Ids as a URL parameter and returning data for the give Ids
+###URL For task 1.1 accepting the PATH location of a CSV list of Ids as a URL parameter and returning data for the give Ids
 ###The URL variable is the location of the CSV file to be parsed.
 ###A sample CSV (idlist.csv) has been provided in the project folder
 ##http://127.0.0.1:5000/smdataqu
-###URL for question 1.2, accepts no parameters, and returns a summary of admissions grouped by Observation Type and Unit of Measure.
+### The URL for task 1.2, accepts no parameters, and returns a summary of admissions grouped by Observation Type and Unit of Measure.
 This data object was returned from the database using a SQL query
 ##http://127.0.0.1:5000/smdatapd
-###URL for question 1.3, accepts no parameters, and returns a summary of admissions grouped by Observation Type and Unit of Measure.
+### The URL for task 1.3, accepts no parameters, and returns a summary of admissions grouped by Observation Type and Unit of Measure.
 This data object was returned from the database using a SQL query to pull the data and pandas to filter and group the data.

 #Challenge Part 2
 #Summary

 #1.
 Navigate to Project Folder in terminal
-##$ cd ~/PycharmProjects/UofMProject
 #2.
 Install or Sync virtual environment
 ##$ pipenv install
 ##$ pipenv sync